 People with disabilities are a responsibility of all Public Sector Departments.
 Each and every sector has a responsibility of addressing issues that relate to people with disabilities.
 The sector could be Transport, Agriculture, Education, Health, Economic development etcetera.
 It must also be noted that the people with disabilities have their expectations and have to be involved in decision making for anything that would affect their socio-economic life.
 The Department of Health, Education and Social Development would be able to provide basic data on persons with disability; and Stats SA would provide critical data on various forms of disability in the province thus enabling the government to implement disaggregation strategies.
-Another basic area that should be addressed by this intervention is to recognise the skills that people with disability have that can enable them to enter into active socioeconomic empowerment opportunities.
+Another basic area that should be addressed by this intervention is to recognise the skills that people with disability have that can enable them to enter into active socio-economic empowerment opportunities.

-3.7(d) Strengthen mechanisms to measure the impact of development plans in the empowerment of women, youth and people with disabilities, including increased levels of participation in the governance structures and processes of the Province.
+- Develop and pilot proxy indicators to track the participation of people with disabilities in employment and business activities.
+Targets will be determined.
+Trends will be reported in the interim using the PEMP reports - Establish and monitor the functionality of structures for people with disabilities at ward, local municipality and district levels - 3.7(d) Strengthen mechanisms to measure the impact of development plans in the empowerment of women, youth and people with disabilities, including increased levels of participation in the governance structures and processes of the Province.